 Companies need to gauge and understand the wants of their consumers.
 They use online consumer research panels to collect direct consumer inputs and work towards altering and bettering their product.

 - To track consumer behavior: Organizations need to understand their consumers to serve them better.
 Understanding how consumers behave helps organizations shape their business strategies and uncover new business avenues.

 - Test consumer opinions: After launching a product/ service in the market, organizations need to collect feedback from consumers.
 They must understand what is lacking and what they can do to better the product and identify growth opportunities.
 These panels help with the problem-solving aspect.

 - Test products for launch: Launching a product before understanding consumer behavior can be risky.
 Organizations must understand the response they’d receive on the product or service.
 Hence, they launch the product only among a few selected consumers, study their response, make alterations (if necessary) and then go for a full launch.

 - Consumer buying behavior: Organizations need to understand the consumer’s attitude, preferences, intentions, and decisions regarding the consumer’s behavior in the marketplace before purchasing a product or service.
 These factors make it increasingly important to understand the price sensitivity and success of the fully launched product.

 What are the types of consumer panels?

 Here are five types of consumer panels:

-- Brand loving consumer panel: Some individuals like a brand so much, that they are always willing to answer questions and take surveys without expecting monetary rewards.
-They join a brand loving consumer panel to help answer some questions and give feedback.
+- Brand-loving consumer panel: Some individuals like a brand so much that they are always willing to answer questions and take surveys without expecting monetary rewards.
 They love trying the new products launched by the brand and provide the most honest replies.
-Brand loving groups comprise of customers or prospective customers.
+They join a brand-loving consumer panel to help answer some questions and give feedback.
+Brand-loving groups comprise customers or prospective customers.